afeld/computing-in-context/test.md

 ## Example questions

+- How would you read from a CSV using only the Python standard library (not pandas)?
+Pseudocode is fine.
 - List all the types that a pandas column can be.
 Come up with at least three.
+- What are some scenarios where you'd need to convert between Python/pandas types?
+Come up with at least three.
 - How do you make a link in Markdown?
 - How does `groupby()` work?
+- What is resampling used for?
+Include an example.
+- What's a kernel, in the context of this course?
 - Write the equivalent of the following in pandas.

   ```python